DJBarnes/django-adminlte2-pdq/docs/source/menu/admin_menu.rst

 there will be a link in the sidebar with the ``fa-superpowers`` icon.
 You can change the icon for that link as well.

-For information on how to enable the Admin Home link see the :ref:`configuration:adminlte2_include_admin_home_link` section of the :doc:`../configuration` page.
+For information on how to enable the Admin Home link see :ref:`configuration/admin:adminlte2_include_admin_home_link`.

 In any ``admin.py`` file, call one additional method on the **AdminMenu** to set the Admin Home link icon.